 Throughout the trading case, you will receive 5 block trades and your objective is to accept the trades that provide an appropriate (and profitable) spread on the market price, then use market, limit, or marketable limit orders to unwind the positions.
 Given that you have no information pertaining to the direction of the market, you should not be speculating.
-The institutional orders that you receive may be profitable, but your ability to appropriately cover your positions associated
+The institutional orders that you receive may be profitable, but your ability to appropriately cover your positions associated with the institutional orders and manage your liquidity and market risks will determine your overall P/L.

-Kevin Mak\ and Tom McCurdy\\ prepared this case for the RIT market simulation platform, http://rit.rotman.utoronto.ca/. \Manager of the Financial Research and Trading Lab, Rotman School of Management;
+Kevin Mak and Tom McCurdy prepared this case for the RIT market simulation platform, http://rit.rotman.utoronto.ca/.
+Manager of the Financial Research and Trading Lab, Rotman School of Management;